david-knott/moderncompilerinjava/CURRENT.md

 Modify Translator.call to create tree instructions that move to RV for a function that doesn't return VOID.
 See lines 557 and 560

-For loop is still failing as it needs to spill and spilling hasn't been tested yet.
+For loop is passing now, although the index variable could be modified.
+It appears that spilling works too.

 *15th June 2020*
 ~~Should a function be able to access a variable defined in the parent level ?
 It does work, if it should !~~